Gustavus Alumni Mentoring Program

 - Develop a meaningful relationship with a successful Gustavus alumni

 Students participating in the Gustavus Mentoring Program are to maintain monthly contact with their mentors either face-to-face, online, or on the phone.
 They will be offered advice and insight on important subjects such as resume building, interviewing, networking, and job searching.
-Student participants will also get the opportunity to partake in two job-shadowing opportunities with their mentors, one during fall semester and the other during the spring.
-All students must assist the beginning and end-of-year banquets.
-Finally, students are expected for fill out a mid and end-of year survey, which our team will use to help develop an even more successful and streamlined program for future years.
+Student participants may also have the opportunity to partake in job-shadowing opportunities with their mentors.
+All students must attend the beginning-of-year banquet.

 November - Before Thanksgiving break you should have the following